ServicesWetland Delineations

 - primarily pursuing projects in Arkansas, Oklahoma, Kansas, & Missouri |

-Status of the definition of "waters of the U.S."?A few WOTUS terms defined per the pre-2015 regulations, guidance documents, and 2023 Sackett case:
+Status of the definition of "waters of the U.S."?A few WOTUS terms defined per the pre-2015 regulations, guidance documents, and 2023 Sackett case ruling:

 Adjacent: having a continuous surface connection, per SCOTUS' Sackett case ruling.
 Unclear how "continuous surface connection" will be defined in the implementation of the conforming 2023 WOTUS Rule.
 Traditionally Navigable Water (TNW): waters that are subject to the ebb and flow of the tide and/or are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
 Relatively Permanent Water (RPW): tributaries that flow year-round or have continuous flow at least seasonally, and that flow directly or indirectly into a TNW (i.e., perennial or intermittent flow).
 Non-Relatively Permanent Water: tributaries that do not have continuous flow at least seasonally (i.e., ephemeral flow).
 SUPREME COURT RULING: The wetland areas defined as jurisdictional has been narrowed in the recent Sackett V. Environmental Protection Agency, Docket No. 21-454, ruling which was released May 25, 2023.
 Per the Sackett case ruling, two conditions must be met for CWA jurisdiction over an adjacent wetland: 1.)
 The adjacent body of water is relatively permanent and connected to traditional interstate navigable waters, and 2.) the wetland has a continuous surface connection with that relatively permanent water, making it ”difficult to determine where the ‘water’ ends and the ‘wetland’ begins.” |